adnanmk-1999/Sample/Tellwut/src/assets/images/README.md

 # Images

-All the images that are used in the project goes here.
+All the images and icons that are used in the project goes here.